get-eventually/eventually-rs/CONTRIBUTING.md

 The workspace has the following crates:
 - [`eventually`]\: the main crate, users should depend solely on this crate
-- [`eventually-core`]\: contains the foundational traits and data structures to enable users to model their domain using Domain-driven Design and Event Sourcing
-- [`eventually-util`]\: contains some utility implementations to the aforemetioned traits, and other utilities for the users (e.g. Projector actors, in-memory Event Store, etc)
 - [`eventually-app-example`]\: an example application to showcase a (not-so) real-world example of how to use the library

 Although `eventually-postgres` and `eventually-redis` are currently in the workspace, they might be moved outside the repository, into their own respective repository inside the organization.
 (For more info, check out #131 and #132)